Deformed Horava-Lifshitz Cosmology and Stability of Einstein Static Universe: Introduction

 where $ \mu, \Lambda$ and $\kappa, \lambda, \omega$ represent the dimensional and dimensionless constant parameters of HL gravity, respectively.
 Also, the quantities $K_{ij}=\frac{1}{2N}(\dot{g}- \nabla_{i}N_{j}-\nabla_{i}N_{j})$ and $C^{ij}=\epsilon^{ijk}\nabla_{k}(^{3}\!R_{l}^{j}-\frac{1}{4}\, ^{3}\!R\,\delta^{i}_{j})$ denote the extrinsic curvature and the Cotton tensor, respectively.
 Note that for the case of $\lambda\rightarrow1$, the kinetic section of action (\ref{e1-1}) approaches to GR action in IR limit.
 It should be stressed that in UV limit, the behavior of HL model of gravity is very different from GR.
 So, as will be discussed in the following, for $\lambda\rightarrow1$ HL gravity does not perfectly reproduces full four dimensional diffeomorphism invariance at large distances (IR limit).

 One of the most interesting issues in the context of any model of gravity is the black hole solutions.
 For the first time, the authors of \cite{Pop} provided a static spherically symmetric black hole solution for asymptotically Lifshitz spacetimes in the presence of running coupling constant $\lambda$.
 Through the study of thermodynamical properties of this solution, it is shown in \cite{Castillo} that for the case of $\lambda=1$, this solution reduces to Reissner-Nordstrom black hole instead of the standard Schwarzschild black hole.
 More precisely, since the horizon radius of the black hole solution, corresponding to $\lambda=1$, includes a geometric parameter as $\alpha=\frac{1}{2\omega}$ which can play the role of electric charge, it looks like the Reissner-Nordstrom black hole.
 While the geometric parameter $\alpha$ results in the modified entropy of the black hole, for increasing $\omega$ it becomes smaller and in the limit $\omega\rightarrow\infty$ it approaches to zero and one recovers the standard Schwarzschild entropy expression, $S=\frac{A}{4}$.
 With these properties, the original action in equation (\ref{e1-1}) represents the \emph{deformed} HL model of gravity in which one recovers the standard GR in IR limit for case $\lambda=1$, while its black hole solution does not result in reproduction of the usual Schwarzschild black hole solution.
 Of course, by adding an IR modification term $\mu^{4}$ $^{(3)}\!R$ to the original HL action (\ref{e1-1}) this issue will be resolved (see \cite{park} for more details).
+Also, it should be mentioned that the action (\ref{e1-1}) is not the most general action of the HL gravity.
+In Ref.\cite{PRL}, a natural extension of the original version of HL theory, regarding the terms depending on the acceleration of the foliation, has been presented.
+This extended version is power-counting renormalizable and free of notorious pathologies appeared in the original HL model \cite{Horava}.
+A main feature of the extended version is that in the IR limit it reduces to a Lorentz-violating scalar-tensor gravity theory instead of GR.
+However, it is shown that this inconsistency with GR can be improved by an appropriate selection of parameters of the theory.